 Bamboo sheets have been increasing in popularity in recent years—and for good reason.
-They are sustainable, softer than cotton and linen, naturally hypoallergenic, and moisture absorbing.
-They also keep you cool in summer and warm in winter.
+They’re sustainable, softer than cotton and linen, naturally hypoallergenic and moisture-wicking.
+Bamboo sheets are also thermoregulating and breathable, keeping you cool in summer and cozy in winter.
 Need we say more?

-- Regenerated cellulose fibers are created by taking natural raw cellulose (plant fiber)—like bamboo or eucalyptus—and then converting it through a chemical process to turn it into fabric.
-Regenerated cellulose fibers are neither truly synthetic fibers (in the sense of synthetics coming from petroleum) nor natural fibers (in the sense of processing fibers that are produced directly from plants or animals, such as wool).
+- Regenerated cellulose fibers are created by taking natural raw cellulose (plant fiber) like bamboo or eucalyptus and then converting it through a chemical process to turn it into the fabric.

 - Bast bamboo fibers are processed mechanically using the same processes used to produce linen from hemp or flax, with similar sustainability benefits and considerations.

 So, which type of fabric makes the best bamboo sheets?

 With vastly different environmental impacts and chemicals used, you should pay attention to which type of fabric you’re purchasing.

 How are they different from each other?
 It all comes down to how they’re produced.
 Discover the different varieties of bamboo (and which ones you should avoid).